faillerplays/desafiojgp/README-en.md

-# US Inflation Analysis (JGP Macro Challenge)
+# US Inflation Analysis (JGP Challenge)

-This repository contains the solution for the data scientist recruitment challenge by JGP Macro.
+This repository contains the solution for the data scientist internship recruitment challenge by JGP .
 The goal of the challenge is to analyze US inflation data (CPI) obtained from the Bureau of Labor Statistics (BLS).

 ## Repository Structure

 * **question1.py:** Script to fetch inflation data from the BLS API, process it, and save it to a CSV file.
 * **question2&3.py:** Script to generate an interactive plot showing the evolution of the CPI "All items less food and energy" (seasonally adjusted) and its annual percentage change.
 * **question4.py:** Script to generate `cpiallvscpigasoline.html` - analyzing the relationship between the CPI "All items" and the "Gasoline" CPI.
-* **question5.py:** Script to create a FastAPI application that allows queries to the CPI data.
+* **question5.py:** Bonus question - Script to create a FastAPI application that allows queries to the CPI data.
 * **cpi_data.csv:** CSV file containing the inflation data obtained from the BLS API.
 * **cpiallvscpigasoline.html:** HTML file containing the charts of the percentage change in general CPI and gasoline.
 * **cpilfeyoy.html:** HTML file containing the chart of the year-over-year percentage change of CPI All items less food and energy.